-As we all think back to the morning of September 11, 2001 mourning those whom we lost that day as well as those whom we have lost in other terror attacks, let us not forget that whether we like it or not and whether our leaders have the courage to admit it to us or not, we are at war with radical Islam and radical Islam is at war with us.
+As we all think back to the morning of September 11, 2001, mourning those whom we lost that day as well as those whom we have lost in other terror attacks, let us not forget that whether we like it or not and whether our leaders have the courage to admit it to us or not, we are at war with radical Islam and radical Islam is at war with us.
 We did not initiate this conflict.
 While we seek peace, we live in a world where jihadists who have made clear their intentions seek to impose a caliphate upon the entire world.
-Therefore, let us not shirk from the duty of defending ourselves, our Constitution and Judaeo-christian our way of life.
-To quote George W. Bush whose words that day stand after any attack: “Freedom itself was attacked this morning by a faceless coward, and freedom will be defended.”
+Therefore, let us not shirk from the duty of defending ourselves, our Constitution and Judaeo-Christian way of life.
+To quote George W. Bush, whose words that day stand after any attack: “Freedom itself was attacked this morning by a faceless coward, and freedom will be defended.”

 Though we mourn, we must remain vigilant, ready to answer the Lord’s call.

 This is the first time ever that I have responded to a blog.
 We need to remember that the key to terrorism is not how much damage it causes but how much disruption occurs and how much fear is generated.